joshuacline/windick/README.md

 - Spanning Boot: Create a folder named "$" at the base of any other connected NTFS formatted drive.
 Place bootable VHDX images in folder
 - Secure-er  Boot: Create a bootable USB disk used as a "boot-key" left in the PC during boot, all other connected drives being non-bootable.
 Place bootable VHDX images on seperate drive/s
 - Virtual hard disk images named between 0-9.VHDX will be detected across drives during boot and added to the boot-list
-- Express image forensics of WIM/VHDX/LIVE - Generate a list of registry startup items, services, tasks, appX, features and components
+- Generate a list of registry startup items, services, tasks, appX, features and components
 - Customize Windows images with packs/lists.
 Import/Export Drivers
 - All imaging operations occur inside of a virtual hard disk image, leaving no garbage folders or files behind
 - Made of 100% batch.
 No embedded scripts of any kind.
 No: